-The Federal Law for the Protection of Industrial Property (new IP Law), which will enter in force in November 5, 2020 foresees new legal standards regulating the priority rights in Mexico.
+The Federal Law for the Protection of Industrial Property (new IP Law), which will enter in force on November 5, 2020, envisages new legal standards regulating the priority rights in Mexico.
 The most relevant changes regarding priority rights are:

-Until the above mentioned Decree is issued, the certified copy of the priority applications must be filed with the Mexican Patent Office (MPO) within a period of 3 months as of the filing date; otherwise, the MPO will refuse the recognition of the priority rights.
+Before the abovementioned Decree is issued, the certified copy of the priority applications must be filed with the Mexican Patent Office (MPO; otherwise, the MPO will refuse the recognition of the priority rights.

-- A new cause of invalidation is included, according to which the patent will be declared invalid if the priority right was mistakenly recognized by the MPO and such mistake was relevant for the examination of the novelty and inventive step of the patent subject matter.
+- A new cause of invalidation is included in the new IP Law, according to which the patent will be declared invalid if the priority right was mistakenly recognized by the MPO and such mistake was relevant for the examination of the novelty and inventive step of the patent subject matter.